ferisjuan/Algorithms/Problem-Solving/README.md

   - can you improve the performance of your solution?
   - can you think of other ways of refactor?
   - How have other people solved this problem?

+### Problem Solving Patterns
+1. Frequency Counters
+  - Uses objects or sets to collect values/frequesncies of values
+  - Can often avoid the need for nested loops or **O(n^2)** operations with arrays or strings.